gsisko/CLCLBackup/Website_Content/FAQs/_posts/2018/2018-11-08-Mixed_Mode_Steering_FAQ.markdown

 date: "2018-10-26 16:04"
 ---

-Q: How do I steer with a single joystick on a dual motor controller?
+Q: How do I used mixed steering mode on my motor controller?
 ------------

 By default, our controllers will control a [differential drive](https://en.wikipedia.org/wiki/Differential_wheeled_robot) in tank mode.
 Using Mixed mode steering, you can control both the speed and the steering with a single joystick.